vinaypn/vinaypn-old.github.io/_pages/cv.md

 Service and leadership
 ======
+* Serving as Associate Editor for Pattern Recognition Journal
+* Served as Area Chair for CVPR 2022
+* Served as Area Chair for WACV 2022
-* Serving as Area Chair for ICCV 2021
+* Served as Area Chair for ICCV 2021
 * Served as Senior Program Committee member for AAAI 2021.
 * Serving as Associate Editor for IET Computer Vision
 * Served as Area Chair for BMVC 2020